Developer: Lionhead Studios

 In the blink of an eye, the villagers were slain, their houses looted of all possessions, and Oakvale was no more.
 The hero had lost everyone he loved; with his father dead and his sister kidnapped.
 Though by sheer luck, he runs into Maze, the wise leader of the Heroes’ Guild, who saves him from the remaining bandits and trains him in the ways of the hero.

 And soon enough, the boy grows into a young man, dedicating his days to combat training and hitting the books late into the night, leaving behind his traumatic past, which lingered on as a distant memory.
 Lead by the guild master, he is taught the principles of sword fighting, ranged archery, and channeling magic through focus.

 Alongside his friendly rival, Whisper, the hero graduates from his apprenticeship, earning the guild seal as a symbol of pride and access to quick travel.
 In the heroes’ guild, you can pick up a bunch of quests, ranked from bronze to gold.
 Completing the main quests always drive the story forward, but you need to do the side quests if you want to earn Exp orbs and be rewarded with tons of gold.

 The country of Albion encompasses many regions including Bowerstone, Greatwood, Darkwood, Witchwood, Oakvale, and Hook Coast.
 There are towns where you can visit to restock on supplies.
 Taverns usually have plenty of beer and some shopkeepers sell consumables like apple pies, red meat, and fish which boost your skills by a bit.
 No one wants to eat the tofu so they just sell it to some poor sap.

-Being a hero is no easy task, given that monsters will attack you relentlessly no matter where you’re traveling.
+Being a hero is no easy task, given that monsters will start pursuing you no matter where you’re traveling.
 That’s why you should have 10 or more potions on hand before entering a quest area.
 If you plan to cast mage spells, drinking Will potions is a must, restoring your mana after you put up a physical shield.